QuantEcon/kobe_comp_econ_2023/notebooks_source/jax_intro.md

 type(a)
 ```

-Even scalar-valued maps on arrays are of type `DeviceArray`:
+Even scalar-valued maps on arrays return JAX arrays:

 ```{code-cell} ipython3
 jnp.sum(a)
 ```

+JAX arrays are allocated on the `device`.

-The term `Device` refers to the hardware accelerator (GPU or TPU), although JAX falls back to the CPU if no accelerator is detected.
+Here `device` refers to the hardware accelerator (GPU or TPU), although JAX falls back to the CPU if no accelerator is detected.

 (In the terminology of GPUs, the "host" is the machine that launches GPU operations, while the "device" is the GPU itself.)

 +++